WebFormsCore/WebFormsCore/README.md

 - **Targets .NET Framework 4.7.2 and NET 6.0**
   You can use WebForms Core on .NET and .NET Framework 🎉

-  > **Note:** The WebForms designer in Visual Studio (with ReSharper) and Rider gives an error that the page doesn't extend `System.Web.UI.Page`.
+  > **Note:** When targeting .NET Framework the WebForms designer in Visual Studio (with ReSharper) and Rider gives an error that the page doesn't extend `System.Web.UI.Page`.
 This can be ignored.

   > **Note:** .NET Framework doesn't support view state compression yet.
 - **Rendering is asynchronous**